 Midlothian boasts 14 beautiful parks and a variety of sport facilities that can be enjoyed by the public and rented for private use as available.

 City parks and sport facilities provide recreational spaces for residents of all ages.
-Parks are generally open to the public from 5:30 a.m. to 9 p.m., except for those in residential areas where closing time is dusk.
+Parks are open to the public from 5:00 a.m. to 11:00 p.m.
 Playgrounds in all parks are shaded.
 All playgrounds meet Americans with Disabilities Act standards.
 Many of the parks feature free Wi-Fi.
 Picnic and outdoor party facilities are available for rental (two-hour minimum) on a first-come, first-served basis.

 Youth sport associations organize recreational leagues throughout the year.
 City-related functions and registered sport associations have priority use of Midlothian parks and facilities.
 Sport facilities are available for rental by the general public during off-seasons, subject to availability.